 How do we begin to bridge those gaps?
 It seems an impossible task.
 Yet there is no shortage of ways, most of them involving, yes, words.
 Stories.
 Poetry.
 Movies.
 Video.
 Music.
 Podcasts.
 Theatre.

 Maybe these outlets are where we go to escape, but they are also where we end up confronted with ourselves, if we are so open to the possibility.
 This is not a profound idea; it’s probably spoken to much more eloquently at the Oscars and/or in AP English classes.
 But it’s still valid, and it still means something, and I would like this space to be one that has such purpose and possibility.
-One that features not only my own work of that nature, but also that of others’, and of their unique perspectives.
+Maybe one day, one that features not only my own work of that nature, but also that of others’, and of their unique perspectives.

 Hence this change.
 I have a renewed certainty that the only enemy in the world is neither the self nor the other, but rather, fear.
 And when we work to eradicate it, we do more than we realize.
 We make it possible for new stories to be told, and create a sense of hope and light—of understanding and of possibility.